Implementing circuit breakers for PBM API timeouts

 self._lock = threading.Lock()

-def _evaluate_window(self) -> bool:
+def _window_breached(self) -> bool:

-cutoff = now - self.recovery_window
+cutoff = time.monotonic() - self.recovery_window # monotonic: NTP-step safe

 return sum(1 for t in self.failures if t > cutoff) >= self.failure_threshold